vscode-reborn-ai/vscode-reborn-ai/README.md

 As a FOSS advocate, I feel compelled to note that Genie AI is not open-source and it sounds (to me at least) like it may at some point have paid features.
 I don't have a personal issue with that, it will allow the Genie AI team to spend more time improving their extension.
 But, you can expect "Reborn" to stay FOSS, and if you're a fan of open-source - feedback, issues, and PRs are welcome.

-### GPT-4

-**Required** - You must have access to GPT-4 via API.
-OpenAI's waitlist for GPT-4 API access is here: <https://openai.com/waitlist/gpt-4-api>

-If you're part of an organization account that has GPT-4 access, be sure to set the `Organization ID`.
-(This will also charge the organization account).
-If you're wondering about the 32,000 token version of GPT-4, OpenAI hasn't made that model available yet.

 ## Installation

 To set up the project, first clone the repository: